-Don’t fault yourself for being afraid of taking that big step–the massive action that needs to happen to realize your dream!
+Don’t fault yourself for your fear of taking the massive action that needs to happen to realize your dreams!
 We’ve all been afraid of taking action at least once in our lives.
 It’s a natural response to moving out of your comfort zone.
 But while you shouldn’t rebuke yourself for feeling fearful, neither should you wallow in it so that you never get past it.
-When fear rears it’s ugly head, use these simple tactics to put it in perspective and move on.
+When fear rears it’s ugly head, use these simple tactics to put it in perspective and move<h2 on.

 Recognize fear is only a feeling

 Fear can feel very, very real.
 But it’s only an emotion that survives and thrives when we dwell on it and start to believe it.
 The first step in mastering your fear of taking massive action is to remember to tell yourself that fear isn’t real–that it’s only a feeling that can’t hurt you.
 In our caveman days we were genuinely afraid of change or trying new things because there was always a risk that we could get separated from our tribe, or die.